hashicorp/nomad/website/source/docs/jobspec/index.html.md

 *   `periodic` - `periodic` allows the job to be scheduled at fixed times, dates or intervals.
 The periodic expression is always evaluated in the UTC timezone to ensure consistent evaluation when Nomad Servers span multiple time zones.
-The `periodic` block supports the following keys:
+The `periodic` block is optional and supports the following keys:

     * `enabled` - `enabled` determines whether the periodic job will spawn child jobs. `enabled` is defaulted to true if the block is included.